 the device they have to work on (iPad, laptop, Mac, etc)

 Below, I've put together a summary of some of the technology available to help child to learn their spellings.
 This technology should really be a complement to and not a complete replacement for traditional learning methods.

 There is still HUGE value in 'look, cover, write, check', no matter how much more appealing playing games on a tablet or computer can be to children.
 Technology is fun and may save time, but recent research has shown that writing by hand engages the brain in learning and that neural activity is far more enhanced when children are printing by hand.

 This enables you to input your child’s spelling lists and either record each word yourself, or use one of the 150 pre-recorded spelling tests.
 This test can now be shared between up to 5 devices and they are all in UK English.

-Research indicates that children learn best when they listen to their own voice, so you could help them record them reading their spelling (although this could be time consuming).
+Research indicates that children learn best when they listen to their own voice, so you could help them record their spellings.
+This could, however, be time consuming.